ninianne98/CarrotCakeCMS-Core/README.md

 ### Install Development Tools

 1. **[Visual Studio Community/Pro/Enterprise][IDE]** ([VS 2022 Community][VS2022C])  Typically being developed on VS 2022 Enterprise.
 Requires patch version 17.8 or later, for .Net 8 support.
-1. **[SQL Server Express 2016 (or higher/later)][SQL]** - currently vetted on 2012 Express and 2016 Express.
-Entity Framework Core 7 does not work with older versions of  SQL Server, such as 2008/2008R2 and earlier.
+1. **[SQL Server Express 2016 (or higher/later)][SQL]** - currently vetted on 2016 Express.
+Entity Framework Core 8 does not work with older versions of  SQL Server, such as 2014/2012/2008R2 and earlier.
-Eventually, the project will use EF 8, which will mean a minimum of SQL 2016, until then, SQL 2012 is supported.
 1. **[SQL Server Management Studio (SSMS)][SSMS]** - required for managing the database

 ### Get the Source Code